These research is possible thanks to the great team of people:

 Kamia Handayani started her PhD project ‘Climate Change Mitigation and Adaptation: An Assessment on Indonesian Power Sector’.
 In her research Kamia focuses at two issues: the fact that the power sector emits significant amounts of greenhouse gases while at the same time the sector itself is also vulnerable for climate change.
 She applies bottom-up energy simulation models to assess the strategies and costs of climate change adaptation in the Indonesian power sector.
 Given the potential adaptation strategies the power sector needs to undergo in the climate change world, Kamia asses the cost-effectiveness of the Indonesian power sector transition towards low carbon energy sources.
 We work together with Dr. Krozer.

 Shaheen Abdulkareem does her PhD on the interface between spatial agent-based modelling (ABM) and artificial intelligence (AI).
 Specifically, her thesis focuses on exploring how AI learning can be used to enhance decision making of agents in ABMs.
 Shaheen explores the impacts of various learning algorithms used to amplify social, spatial and institutional intelligence performed either on individual or group level.
 She applies it to two spatial ABMs: cholera diffusion disease model to study individual protective behavior, and flood risk housing market model to study expectation formation.
-We work together with E-W Augustijn.
+We work together with Dr. E-W Augustijn.

 The PhD research of Asad is on climate change adaptation and changes in livelihood options of some of the most poorest communities in Bangladesh.
 He focuses specifically on coastal areas where the issue of adaptation to climate change is particularly urgent.
 This research uses survey and focus groups methods to understand the alternatives that are available for poor fishing communities in coastal areas, including climate-driven migration.We work togehter with Prof Lovett.